 On behalf of Warrington, our Mayor Cllr Maureen Creaghan, sends sincere condolences to Her Majesty The Queen and the Royal Family, following the death of HRH The Duke of Edinburgh, Prince Philip.
 Read the Mayor's full statement.

 Tell us about an abandoned vehicle

 We need to have some certainty that a car or van is abandoned before we can do anything about it.

-Before you report it to us, you must check the vehicle registration number on the .GOV.UK's vehicle enquiry website to see if it has an MOT and whether it’s taxed.
-Please don’t report it to us until you’ve checked.
+Before you report an abandoned vehicle to us, you must check the vehicle registration number on the .GOV.UK's vehicle enquiry website to see if it has an MOT and if it is taxed.

 A vehicle may be abandoned if: